thanhnoiphan/thanhnoiphan/README.md

 ### 👋 Hi, I’m Thanh-Noi

-- 👀 I am interested in how human activities affect surface climate using remote sensing techniques.
+I am currently a Postdoctoral Researcher in the [Department of Geography](https://www.geo.lmu.de/geographie/de/personen/kontaktseite/thanh-noi-phan-8f56f36c.html) at Ludwig-Maximilians-Universität München (LMU), Munich, Germany.

-- 🌱 My research focuses on the complex interactions between human activities and climate change, particularly their impacts on the environment and human health.
-I employ GIS, Earth observation data, and a range of geospatial methodologies to analyze these dynamics and develop innovative solutions for a more sustainable and healthier future.
+🌱 My research focuses on the complex interactions between human activities and climate change, particularly their impacts on the environment and human health.
+I employ GIS, remotely sensed data, and a range of geospatial methodologies to analyze these dynamics and develop innovative solutions for a more sustainable and healthier future.

 ### Find out more about my research 👉